-Roberta has been named among the Best Lawyers in America (© Woodward/White Inc.) for her work in Technology Law, is AV Preeminent® Rated in the Martindale-Hubbell Law Directory and was selected as a 2015 Top Rated lawyer in IP Law by American Lawyer Media and Martindale Hubbell.
+Roberta has been named among the Best Lawyers in America (© Woodward/White Inc.) for her work in Technology Law, is AV Preeminent® Rated in the Martindale-Hubbell Law Directory and was selected as a 2015 and 2018 Top Rated lawyer in IP Law by American Lawyer Media and Martindale Hubbell.
 She enjoys speaking on intellectual property, data privacy and tax law.

 News & Publications